Outdoor Learning Environments - OLE! Texas

 Please have a look at these two short videos to get a better sense of the project and how it can help transform childcare centers into Outdoor Learning Environments.

-Partners, such as Texas Parks and Wildlife Department, Texas A&M AgriLife Extension Service, Texas Tech University, University of Texas School of Public Health, Texas Association for the Education of Young Children, Lady Bird Johnson Wildflower Center - The University of Texas at Austin, Natural Learning Initiative in North Carolina, Texas Department of Agriculture, Texas Workforce Commission, Healthy Living Matters, Harris County Public Health, United Way for Greater Austin, Texas Nursery & Landscape Association, San Antonio Zoo and Texas Department of State Health Services, have ALL committed to supporting OLE!
+Partners, such as Texas Parks and Wildlife Department, Texas A&M AgriLife Extension Service, Texas Tech University, University of Texas School of Public Health, Texas Association for the Education of Young Children, Lady Bird Johnson Wildflower Center - The University of Texas at Austin, Natural Learning Initiative in North Carolina, Texas Department of Agriculture, Texas Workforce Commission, Healthy Living Matters, Harris County Public Health, United Way for Greater Austin, Texas Nursery & Landscape Association, San Antonio Zoo, Botanical Research Institute of Texas, and Texas Department of State Health Services, have ALL committed to supporting OLE!
 Texas.